- Services for Business

 - Conveyancing login

 There are approximately 800 Notaries across England and Wales, and Notaries Public form one of the oldest branches of the legal profession.
-Two Notaries based at Ramsdens offer their services to members of the public and businesses.
-You can find out more about Notary fees and charges here.

 A Notary, or Notary Public, can authenticate or witness the signing of most documents.
 This work involves the authentication and valid execution of documents for use abroad.